WyvernWin/WyvernWin/README.md

 ---

 ### 🧪 I tinker with:
-- Pythonic pipelines and structured ML models
+- Python pipelines and structured ML models
-- Local-hosted LLMs, XGBoost wizards, and trading signals
+- Integrating local-hosted LLMs, XGBoost wizardry, and trading signals
 - Frontends?
 I've built them.
 But backend's where the magic brews ⚗️
 - Data engineering, CLI tools, and a pinch of entropy theory for flavor